datudar/data-prep-pipeline/README.md

 	* We want to transform them into dummy variables of ones and zeros
 	* Due to multi-collinearity concerns, we also drop one of the dummy variables so that we are left with n-1 dummy variables
 - **Numerical features**: columns 7 and 8
-	* These features are numerical are stored as either integers or floats
+	* These features are typically integers or floats
 	* We want to apply a normalization technique on these values

 ### Implementation